AlexanderPaulStevens/Quantifying-Explainability/README.md

 ### Quantitative Metrics

 This folder contains the notebook files as listened underneath.
-Note that for code reproduction of the quantitative metrics, these should be placed in the folder *experiments*.
+Note that for code reproduction of the quantitative metrics, these should be placed outside this folder.
 - Experiment_BPIC2017
 - Experiment_TF1
 - Experiment_BPIC2015